paradiso-io/cep18-casper-for-rebalance/cep18/README.md

 ### MintBurn

 The `MintBurn` modality dictates whether tokens managed by a given instance of a CEP-18 contract can be minted or burnt after contract installation.

+**IMPORTANT: This mode cannot be changed once the contract has been installed.**

 This modality provides two options:

 1. `Disabled`: Tokens cannot be minted nor burnt after contract installation.
 This is the default mode.
 2. `MintAndBurn`: Tokens can be minted and burnt.